 The time of Ramadan is nearly here.
-This year it will begin on roughly the 12th - 13th of April, depending on when the new moon is first sighted and will last for 30 days, at which point Muslims worldwide will celebrate Eid.
+This year it will begin on the 2nd of April, (dependant on when the new moon is first sighted) and will last for 30 days, at which point Muslims worldwide will celebrate Eid.

 To observe this celebration, Muslim people must fast between sunrise and sunset; in the UK this year, that's up to 17 hours a day.
 After sunset, the breaking meal called iftar provides much-needed nutrients but can also be an emotional occasion celebrating spiritual reflection.